COhsrt/scavenger-tools/Readme.md

 #### install using git
 Keeping this up to date is way easier, but your changes may be overwritten.
-Just type:
+Just execute this as root:

 ``
-mkdir -p /root/sources		# generate directory for sources if it doesnt exist (as root) cd /root/sources		# change to the directory git clone https://github.com/COhsrt/scavenger-tools.git
+mkdir -p /root/sources
+cd /root/sources
+git clone https://github.com/COhsrt/scavenger-tools.git

 ``